2024 Volunteer Award Winners

 Matthew Rodermund Memorial Service Award

-Mary received the Matthew Rodermund Memorial Service Award for her many years of volunteer experience and contribution to actuarial profession.
+Paul received the Matthew Rodermund Memorial Service Award for his many years of volunteer experience and contribution to actuarial profession.

 Why do you volunteer for the CAS?